State of emergency likely for all of Switzerland

-The federal health office says a state of emergency will probably be declared for the whole of Switzerland soon.
+The federal health office said on Thursday that a state of emergency would probably be declared for the whole of Switzerland soon.

 Also on Wednesday, the Swiss government closed nine border crossing points to Italy – where there are over 12,000 cases and more than 800 people have died.
 The move is designed to better control and monitor the influx of workers from its southern neighbor.
 However, the government has resisted closing down the border altogether.